1 Corporate Information

 A fair value measurement of a non-financial asset takes into account a market participant’s ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.

-- Level 3 - Input for the asset or liability that are not based on observable market data (unobservable inputs).
+• Level 3 - Input for the asset or liability those are not based on observable market data (unobservable inputs).

 The Company classifies its financial assets in the following measurement categories: